spacetelescope/rad/README.md

-# Roman Data Model Dictionary
+# Roman Attribute Dictionary

-This is a repository for the Roman Data Model Dictionary
+This is a repository for the Roman Attribute Dictionary